 Accessibility statement

-This accessibility statement applies to https://www.westhertshospitals.nhs.uk/ This website is run by West Hertfordshire Teaching Hospitals NHS Trust.
+This accessibility statement applies to the website for West Herts Teaching Hospitals NHS Trust.

 AbilityNet has advice on making your device easier to use if you have a disability.